 - After a week of sprouting, the food is at its highest nutrient concentration and bioavailability; especially of B-vitamins, amino acids, and folates.

-body also increases after soaking and sprouting grains, beans, nuts, and seeds.
+- The amount of protein available to the body also increases after soaking and sprouting grains, beans, nuts, and seeds.

 - Decreases the phytic acid in the seed, legume, or grain that can reduce absorption of certain minerals, especially zinc, iron, and calcium.